-Visualization of temporal communities
+3. Visualization of temporal communities

-We visualize the temporal expansion and contraction of communities found by Infomap with neighborhood flow layer coupling in each network, as horizontal "strips" of varying height[28].
-Fig. 7 displays a subset of the communities discovered in each network (vertical position is arbitrary).
+We visualize the temporal expansion and contraction of communities found by Infomap with neighborhood flow layer coupling in each network, as horizontal "strips" of varying height [31].
+Figure 7 displays a subset of the communities discovered in each network (vertical position is arbitrary).
 There are clear differences between the community structure of the two networks.
 The university network gives rise to large structures that persist over long periods of time, while the workplace communities are significantly more intermittent, lasting on the order of tens of minutes.
-Community sizes agree with our insight from Fig. 6.g-h.
-In the university network, some are large, corresponding to students attending lectures, some are mid-sized, corresponding to work-groups and small lectures, and some are small, corresponding to 2-4 person gatherings.
-In the workplace network, communities mostly consist of a few people and occasionally are larger around lunch, but never in a scale similar to the university, as we should expect.
+Community sizes agree with our insight from Figs. 6(g) and 6(h).
+In the university network, some are large, corresponding to students attending lectures, some are midsized, corresponding to workgroups and small lectures, and some are small, corresponding to two-to-four-person gatherings.
+In the workplace network, communities mostly consist of a few people and occasionally are larger around lunch, but never on a scale similar to the university, as we should expect.
+We provide an interactive version of Fig. 7 [32], which offers further intuition about these networks and the effects of neighborhood flow coupling to the observed structure.
 With these levels of intermittent communities-here observed in particular for the workplace network but also strongly present in the university network at a daily rate-it is clear that neighborhood flow coupling is a good choice for estimating layer interdependency.
-This visualization does not, however, inform us about overlap.
-Therefore we provide an interactive version of this visualization where the reader can hover over each community to display the other communities it overlaps with on a given day.
-The interactive version can be found at http://ulfaslak.com/research/temporal communities/.